tomjoht/learnapidoc/_docs/publishing_api_documentation/pubapis_design_patterns.md

 * [My Journey To and From Wikis: Why I Adopted Wikis, Why I Veered Away, and a New Model][http://idratherbewriting.com/2012/06/11/essay-my-journey-to-and-from-wikis-why-i-adopted-wikis-why-i-veered-away-from-them-and-a-new-model-for-collaboration/]
 * [1% rule](https://en.wikipedia.org/wiki/1%25_rule_(Internet_culture))

-For most part, if you have an online project where the contributors interact and publish online, these "Edit on GitHub" links can facilitate writing and editing within the group.
+If you have an online project where the contributors interact and publish online, these "Edit on GitHub" links can facilitate writing and editing within the group.
 It's not so much that these groups are hoping outsiders will jump in and make a bunch of edits (though that might be welcome).
-More common is that GitHub is the infrastructure for their open source project, and these links make it easier for existing contributors (already committed to the project) to edit and update pages.
+More common is that GitHub is the infrastructure for their open source project, and these links make it easier for existing contributors (already committed to the project) to make updates.

 ## Some non-patterns in API doc sites

-Finally, I'd like to mention some non-patterns in API documentation.
-In the [list of 100 API doc sites](pubapis_apilist.html), rarely do you see any of the following:
+Finally, I'd like to briefly mention some non-patterns in API documentation.
+In the [list of 100 API doc sites](pubapis_apilist.html), you rarely see any of the following:

 * Video tutorials
 * PDFs
 * Page commenting features
 * Translated sites
+* Single sourced outputs for different roles

 By non-patterns, it's not to say these elements aren't a good idea.
 But generally they aren't emphasized as primary requirements.